biggyspender/ts-functional-pipe/README.md

     )
 ```

-or, by making a pipe that expects the first function it contains to be of a specific type (using `typedPipe<T>`):
+or make a pipe that expects the first function it contains to have a parameter of a specific type (using `typedPipe<T>`):

 ```typescript
     const oddNumbersMultipliedByTwoPipe =